-- There were very few disputes associated with COVID-19 claims the dispute filing rate was 0.2% for COVID-19 claims in 2023 and 15.0% for non-COVID-19 claims. - DLI received about 5,711 dispute filings in 2023 among the four major dispute types claim petitions, discontinuance disputes, and medical and rehabilitation requests for assistance.
-This was about 130 fewer disputes than in 2022. - The denial rate for non-COVID-19 claims with 2022 injuries was 17%, one percent higher than the 16% rate observed in 2020 but still within the range of historical rates observed in the past 20 years (Figure 5.4). - The denial rate of filed indemnity claims, with COVID-19 claims included, was 30% for 2022 nearly similar to the 29% denial rate in 2021.
+- DLI received about 6,684 dispute filings in 2024 among the four major dispute types claim petitions, discontinuance disputes, and medical and rehabilitation requests for assistance.
+This was about 1,000 fewer disputes than in 2023. - The denial rate for non-COVID-19 claims with 2023 injuries was 17%, one percent higher than the 16% rate observed in 2021, but still within the range of historical rates observed in the past 20 years. - The denial rate of filed indemnity claims, with COVID-19 claims included, was 23% for 2023, 7% below the 30% denial rate in 2022.

-Among disputes filed at DLI the following was found.
+Among disputes filed at DLI, the following was found.

-- Between 2003 and 2023, due largely to resolutions of disputes reached though DLI's Alternative Dispute Resolution (ADR) outreach, the certification rate dropped from 59% to 54% for medical disputes and from 55% to 48% for vocational rehabilitation disputes at DLI. - In 2023, 84% of scheduled mediations were completed while 27% of scheduled medical conferences and 26% of scheduled rehabilitation conferences were completed. - For medical and rehabilitation requests for assistance received in 2023, the median days from the request to the first scheduled DLI conference date were 66 and 27 days, respectively.
-The time interval for medical requests for assistance has been increasing since 2013, with the exception of 2023.
-The interval for rehabilitation requests for assistance was close to the intervals for recent years, reflecting DLI's response to the 2013 law change requiring that most rehabilitation conferences be scheduled within 21 days of the request. - Ninety-eight percent of the proceedings in 2023 were conducted through teleconference.
+- Between 2004 and 2024, due largely to resolutions of disputes reached though DLI's Alternative Dispute Resolution (ADR) outreach, the certification rate dropped from 59% to 54% for medical disputes and from 52% to 45% for vocational rehabilitation disputes at DLI. - In 2024, 86% of scheduled mediations were completed while 28% of scheduled medical conferences and 25% of scheduled rehabilitation conferences were completed. - For medical and rehabilitation requests for assistance received in 2024, the median days from the request to the first scheduled DLI conference date were 69 and 31 days, respectively.
+The time interval for medical requests for assistance has been increasing since 2013, apart from 2018 and 2023.
+The interval for rehabilitation requests for assistance was close to the intervals for recent years, reflecting DLI's response to the 2013 law change requiring that most rehabilitation conferences be scheduled within 21 days of the request.